The Human Rights Measurement Initiative’s (HRMI’s) measures of human rights performance will always be available free of

 |Translators from Global Voices’ Lingua project assisted us with translation services for our website and 2017 expert survey.
 We are especially grateful to Edwige Dugas-Michaud, Gabriela Garcia Calderón Orbe, Albany Rivera, Paulina Grasso, Esther Dodo, Juliana Marques and Patricia Veiga Peixoto.|

 We are also very grateful to the many individuals who have donated their time and expertise to support our work.
 This includes our HRMI Ambassadors, who play an important role in helping us identify potential survey respondents in their countries and connecting us to local human rights communities.

-HRMI is hosted by Motu Economic and Public Policy Research, a non-profit charitable research organisation located in Wellington, New Zealand.
+One of HRMI’s host institutions is Motu Economic and Public Policy Research, a non-profit charitable research organisation located in Wellington, New Zealand.
 Please contact us to check whether donations to Motu are exempt from tax in your jurisdiction.